HSBNE-Archive/IRC-Log-Converter/README.md

 The script is recorded here in case it's found in the future that some huge gaff has been made and data lost.

+## What

+There are two log archives. the old is the files to be converted, and the dated archive is the latest logs from when the logging server was shut down.

 ## Requirements

 - >= PHP5.3